naufalmuafi/VisuoExcaRobo/README.md

       pip install pip-tools
       ```

-    - Compile and install dependencies:
+    - Compile The requirements.in (if requirements.txt is not excise)

     ```bash
       pip-compile requirements.in
+      ```

+    - Install the dependencies from requirements.txt:

+      ```bash
       pip install -r requirements.txt
       ```